 Reckless Discharge of a Firearm Within a Municipality, Minnesota Statutes Section § 609.66, subd.
 1a(a)(3) and Intentional Discharge of a Firearm Under Circumstances that Endanger the Safety of Another, Minnesota Statutes Section § 609.66, subd.
 1a(a)(2).
 Both are felony gun charges.

 An example of the latter is in Minnesota Statutes Section §609.11.
 But others are scattered throughout the statutes.

 A “charge enhancement” increases the maximum sentence to a more severe one.
-But the enhancement element requires proof of some fact in the case such as a firearm.
+But the enhancement element requires proof of some fact in the case, such as a firearm.

-In connection with a crime
+In connection with another crime

-A common fact pattern here is using or possessing a gun in connection with another crime.
+A common fact pattern here is using or possessing a gun “in connection with” another crime.
 The most common is a simple drug possession case where the person also possesses a gun in the home.
 The legislature did not intend this abuse of the law.

 The government could take away your civil rights or property rights to your firearms.
 And the legal basis can be criminal gun charges or convictions.
-Or, the rights impairment could be temporary, during a domestic civil restraining order, like an OFP or HRO.
+Or, the rights impairment could be temporary, such as during a domestic civil restraining order, like an OFP or HRO.

 So contact Gun Defense Attorney Thomas Gallagher by phone, to discuss your case